A survival guide to a fairly happy holiday

 “Are people welcomed in Christ and not turned away at the inn because there’s no room?”
 Cusick asks.

-Pedersen speaks of the family as a "school of love," using the words of Pope John Paul II in his 1981 message Familiaris Consortio.
-"That doesn't mean to have affection for them," she says.
-"It means loving them as God loves.
-For us believers the family is the place where we can provide for each other and receive unconditional love."
+Pedersen speaks of the family as a “school of love,” using the words of Pope John Paul II in his 1981 message Familiaris Consortio.
+“That doesn’t mean to have affection for them,” she “It means loving them as God loves.
+For us believers the family is the place where we can provide for each other and receive unconditional love.”

 ‘Tis a gift to be flexible